maryamhanifpour/pubsub2bqBeam/README.md

+Aim: Deliver a bunch of low volume messages from Pubsub to Bigquery with not much preprocessing required.
+Messages get accumulated in Pubsub by events randomly distributed in time and there is no need for the messages to be immediately available in Bigquery.
+So no need for a constantly running job and no worries about the latency.
+Solution:

 Apache Beam pipeline to deliver messages accumulated in pubsub to bigquery.

 publish.py: Use it to publish test data to a pubsub topic.